yeswanth-25/backend-start/README.md

 # backend-start
-all by learnings about backend technologies would be here
+all my learnings about backend technologies would be here

 # node
 learn all about node here